Part 1：List of items

-Part 4：Setting the position of the movable roller on the rotary roller engraving module
+Part 4：Setting the position of the adjustable roller on the rotary attachment

 Set the engraving position.
-For example, you can take the following steps to change the position of the movable roller from 2 to 1:
+For example, you can take the following steps to change the position of the adjustable roller from 2 to 1:

-(1) Remove the screw from the movable roller.
+(1) Remove the screw from the adjustable roller.

-(2) Pull up the support of the movable roller.
-Rotate the movable roller to the target position.
+(2) Pull up the support of the adjustable roller.
+Rotate the adjustable roller to the target position.

-(3) Put the support of the movable roller into the corresponding slot and press it into place.
-The side with a concave part faces away from the movable roller.
+(3) Put the support of the adjustable roller into the corresponding slot and press it into place.
+The side with a concave part faces away from the adjustable roller.

-(4) Tighten the removed screw to fix the support of the movable roller in the target position.
+(4) Tighten the removed screw to fix the support of the adjustable roller in the target position.